 What is Jungian Psychotherapy?

-When we experience unhelpful, irrational, self-defeating thoughts or behaviours it is likely that our complexes are the cause.
-When these psychological disturbances are beyond our conscious control and we are unable to rationalise them away with Cognitive-behavioural therapy (CBT) then a deeper treatment such as Jungian psychotherapy may be needed.
-In Jungian psychotherapy clients are often encouraged to engage with their dream material to shed light on these underlying issues.
-As Jung suggested, when we become conscious of psychological material that was previously unconscious, there is an easing of inner tension and we are able to accept our particular individuality and live a more complete or ‘whole’ life.
+In this approach, the psychotherapist often encourages clients to engage with their dream material to shed light on these underlying issues.
+As Jung suggested, when we become conscious of psychological material that was previously unconscious, inner tension eases.
+As a result, we can accept our particular individuality and live a more complete or ‘whole’ life.”

-Jung’s theories form the basis of the widely used personality test, the Myers-Briggs Type Indicator, and he coined the terms ‘extrovert’ and ‘introvert’.
+Jung’s theories form the basis of the widely used personality test, the Myers-Briggs Type Indicator, and he also coined the terms ‘extrovert’ and ‘introvert’.

 Michael Peyton has had extensive post-graduate training in Jungian Psychotherapy at the Jung Institute in Zurich, Switzerland.
 Michael also has special interest in the work of James Hillman who is considered one of the most influential of the post-Jungians.